deeperlearner/pytorch-template/README.md

 The MetricTracker can record both accuracy-like metric (metirc_iter) and AUROC-like (metric_epoch) metric.

 ### Cross validation
-cross validation are supported class `Cross_Valid` in `base/base_dataloader.py` can record each fold results (all metrics in MetricTracker).
+Cross validation are supported.
+Class `Cross_Valid` in `base/base_dataloader.py` record the index of cross validation.
-The model of each fold are saved.
+The models and metric results of each fold are saved.
-`test.py` can ensemble k-fold validation results.
+`ensemble.py` can ensemble k-fold validation results.
+Also, multi-process cross validation is supported, which allow you to run many folds simultaneously in the background.

 ### Examples
 I add some example codes to use the above features.